TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnectnotbooting-windows.md

 # My VM is not booting

-4 out of 5 customers resolved their VM connectivity issue using the steps listed below.<br>
+4 out of 5 customers resolved their VM boot issue using the steps listed below.<br>

 ## **Recommended Steps**